oracle-devrel/technology-engineering/cloud-infrastructure/infrastructure-security/security-checklist/README.md

 # License

-Copyright (c) 2023 Oracle and/or its affiliates.
+Copyright (c) 2024 Oracle and/or its affiliates.

 Licensed under the Universal Permissive License (UPL), Version 1.0.

-See LICENSE for more details.
+See [LICENSE](https://github.com/oracle-devrel/technology-engineering/blob/main/LICENSE) for more details.